LaroTayoGaming/rosetta-lbry/README.md

 </p>

 <p align="center"><b>
-ROSETTA-BITCOIN IS CONSIDERED <a href="https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha">ALPHA SOFTWARE</a>.
+ROSETTA-LBRY IS CONSIDERED <a href="https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha">ALPHA SOFTWARE</a>.
 USE AT YOUR OWN RISK!
 COINBASE ASSUMES NO RESPONSIBILITY NOR LIABILITY IF THERE IS A BUG IN THIS IMPLEMENTATION.
 </b></p>

 ## Overview

-`rosetta-bitcoin` provides a reference implementation of the Rosetta API for Bitcoin in Golang.
+`rosetta-lbry` provides a reference implementation of the Rosetta API for Bitcoin in Golang.
 If you haven't heard of the Rosetta API, you can find more information [here](https://rosetta-api.org).